 Directed by Lasse Hallström

-Written by Robert Nelson Jacobs, based on the novel by Joanne Harris
+Written by John Irving, based on his novel

 My Advice: Wait and Rent It.

 Homer Wells (Maguire) is a young man at an orphanage in Maine, who can never seem to get adopted.
 He grows up pretty much within the grounds of the facility, helping the administrator Dr. Larch (Caine) and becoming very proficient at gynecology.
 Everything seems to be working out for Homer—he has a use in life, as Dr. Larch keeps insisting he have, he is well loved by all the younger kids at the orphanage, and Dr. Larch is like a father to him.
 One day, a young serviceman named Wally (Rudd) shows up with his pregnant girlfriend (Theron) to have matters…sorted out.
 Their introduction into Homer's life sets off a chain of events that lead Homer to discover who he is, and most importantly, what use he serves.